Zoulou95/Projet-Info4-CY-MI5A/README.md

 - `search.php` and `advanced_search.php` includes an integrated quick-search and specific field for sorting trips by a specific tag (e.g soleil, plongée, etc.) or a price, a date.

 - `trip.php` is the display page for trips and their characteristics.
 This page allows users to plan their trip and modify each stage to select activities and hotels.
 The display of this page depends on the id of the trip to be displayed.

-- `update_role.php` allows you to change a user's role and ban a user.

 - `userpage.php` displays a logged-in user's own profile with buttons for modifying the various fields (name, order history, password, etc.).